noahschoem/pandoc_resume/markdown/resume.md

 * Created and managed security groups with Terraform to enable required system connectivity

-* Projects
+**Projects**

- * MAB IntegrationOfferExperimentation
+*MAB Integration*

 * Contributed to project design for microservices integration architecture to facilitate loose coupling and evolvability

 * Integrated OfferExperimentation to a Multi-Armed Bandit API, by implementing parallelized Spark REST API calls via User Defined Function, and later via rdd.mapPartitions, to drive automated marketing optimization

- * Intent File Validator
+*Intent File Validator*

 * Reduced tech dependency for campaign onboarding and updates by 33-50\% via Intent File Validator, implemented ground-up with AWS Lambda as a GitHub app to enforce custom validation rules on CSV config file managed through GitHub and S3

- * Level of Effort \& Process Improvements
+*Level of Effort \& Process Improvements*

 * Removed deployment need (90\% reduction in effort in unhappy path; resiliency improvement) for accommodating marketing delays via Config-at-Runtime feature, interfacing with product owner to allow DevOps personnel an approved set of configurable options for manual production run overrides and unlocking 33\% faster QA testing

-  * Eliminated tech development dependency for updating marketing campaigns (66\% reduction in effort) by spearheading design of Read-from-CSV feature, to de-duplicate campaign config and give marketers fuller configurability
+* Eliminated tech devhttps://www.linkedin.com/in/shelbyheinecke/elopment dependency for updating marketing campaigns (66\% reduction in effort) by spearheading design of Read-from-CSV feature, to de-duplicate campaign config and give marketers fuller configurability

 * Removed tech development need for onboarding new marketing campaigns via envisioning and leading my team on program-level processing capability within a single execution workflow, enabling campaign onboarding and updates via a single config file (75\% reduction in effort)

- * Vulnerability, Compliance, Well Managed Foundations
+*Vulnerability, Compliance, Well Managed Foundations*

 * Achieved 80\% unit test coverage standards by writing effective tests on thousands of lines of EMR code via Pytest and unittest, meeting organizational standards and increasing developer velocity

 * Achieved test maturity compliance across multiple Lambda APIs by writing integration and system integration tests using pipenvbehave framework for Gherkin Cucumber step implementation and Mimeo for external REST API call mocks, meeting organizational standards and ensuring high confidence for future releases

 * Ensured security and compliance of OfferExperimentation via SCA vulnerability management, SAST remediation, and being team's go-to for research and deep dives into remediating compliance issues

-* Extracurriculars
+*Extracurriculars*

 * Earned CSSE Professional certification on OWASP Proactive Controls

 * Participated in Code Avengers program to safeguard the organization's code by reviewing enterprise-wide SAST findings, reviewing over 350 findings across multiple sessions and meeting a 95+\% accuracy rating

 * Instructed two sections on AWS Lambda functions to support new developer orientation

 June 2021 to August 2021
 :  **Data Consultant**, University of Illinois Chicago, MSCS Department